EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 The purpose of this guide is to provide you with enough information so you can tune RocksDB for your workload and your system configuration.

 RocksDB is very flexible, which is both good and bad.
-It is good because you can tune it for variety of workloads and storage technologies.
+You can tune it for variety of workloads and storage technologies.
 Inside of Facebook we use the same code base for in-memory workload, flash devices and spinning disks.
 However, flexibility is not always user-friendly.
-We introduced a huge number of tuning options that are sometimes confusing and hard to understand.
-We hope that by reading this guide you will be able to squeeze the last drop of performance out of your system and fully utilize your resources.
+We introduced a huge number of tuning options that may be confusing.
+We hope this guide will help you squeeze the last drop of performance out of your system and fully utilize your resources.

-We assume you have basic knowledge of how Log-structured merge-tree (LSM) works.
+We assume you have basic knowledge of how a Log-structured merge-tree (LSM) works.
 There are already plenty of great resources on LSM, no need to write one more.

 ## Amplification factors
-When we talk about tuning RocksDB, we often mean that we're trading off three amplification factors: write amplification, read amplification and space amplification.
-Let's define them here.
+Tuning RocksDB is often a trade off between three amplification factors: write amplification, read amplification and space amplification.

-**Write amplification** is the ratio of bytes written to database and bytes written to storage.
+**Write amplification** is the ratio of bytes written to database to bytes written to storage.

 For example, if you are writing 10 MB/s to the database and you observe 30 MB/s disk write rate, your write amplification is 3.
-If write amplification is high the workload might be bottlenecked on disk throughput.
-For example, if write amplification is 50 and max disk throughput is 500 MB/s, your database can sustain 10 MB/s write rate.
-Decreasing write amplification will directly increase max write rate.
-High write amplification will also decrease flash lifetime.
+If write amplification is high, the workload may be bottlenecked on disk throughput.
+For example, if write amplification is 50 and max disk throughput is 500 MB/s, your database can sustain a 10 MB/s write rate.
+In this case, decreasing write amplification will directly increase max write rate.

+High write amplification will also decreases flash lifetime.
 There are two ways in which you can observe your write amplification.
-First is to read through the output of `DB::GetProperty("rocksdb.stats", &stats)`.
+The first is to read through the output of `DB::GetProperty("rocksdb.stats", &stats)`.
 The second is to divide your disk write bandwidth (you can use `iostat`) by your DB write rate.

 **Read amplification** is the number of disk reads per query.
-If you need to read 5 pages to answer a query, we say that read amplification is 5.
+If you need to read 5 pages to answer a query, read amplification is 5.

-**Space amplification** is the ratio of the size of database files on disk and data size.
+**Space amplification** is the ratio of the size of database files on disk to data size.
 If you store 10MB in the database and it stores 100MB on disk, this is space amplification of 10.
-Usually you will want to set hard limit on space amplification since you don't want to run out of disk space or memory.
+You will usually want to set a hard limit on space amplification so you don't run out of disk space or memory.

-If you want to learn more about the three amplification factors in context of different database algorithms we strongly recommend Mark Callaghan's talk at Highload -- http://vimeo.com/album/2920922/video/98428203.
+To learn more about the three amplification factors in context of different database algorithms, we strongly recommend [Mark Callaghan's talk at Highload](http://vimeo.com/album/2920922/video/98428203).

 ## RocksDB statistics